randyrossi/bmc64/README.md

 # FileSystem/Drives

-By default, the first partition of the SDcard is mounted and is where BMC64 will search for files to load.
+By default, the first partition of the SDcard is mounted and is where BMC64 will search for emulator files.
 To change this, add "partition=emmc1-#" to cmdline.txt where # is the partition number you want to mount.
-(NOTE: The kernel must still reside in the root partition.)
+NOTE: The files the Raspbery Pi itself needs to boot BMC64 must still reside in the root partition (i.e. bootcode.bin, start.elf, config.txt kernel*.img, cmdline.txt).

 You can make drive 8 an IECDevice for the root file system of the SDcard.
 However, I don't recommend loading programs this way.
 The SDcard has slow access times and this will cause audio/video lag (but only during the load).
 This is because any native file access effectively blocks VICE's emulation routines.
 It's fine to load a .PRG this way but don't try running something that needs frequent disk access.
 IEC mode does not support all disk oeprations anyway.